The planktonic blooms, an explosion of life?

 What’s significant about these blooms?

-These blooms provide most of the primary production for the year, with the small variations in phytoplankton populations throughout the rest of the year providing the rest of the primary production.
+These blooms provide most of the primary production for the year, with the small variations in phytoplankton populations throughout the rest of the year providing the rest.
 With such a large amount of available food, a variety of fauna and even mega fauna, like gray whales, migrate to these blooms annually.
 However, the plankton doesn’t only supply nutrients to the surface, but also the deep sea in the form of marine snow.
 When the surface layers run out of nutrients, it can no long sustain such a large population, meaning, most of the plankton die.
 Their bodies begin to sink towards the bottom, this is what is known as marine snow.
-This process transfers nutrients that is stored within the bodies of the plankton to the sea floor, where other organisms feed on them, recycling the nutrients.
+This process transfers nutrients that are stored within the bodies of the plankton to the sea floor, where other organisms feed on them, recycling the nutrients.
 Without this transfer many organisms, such as deep sea corals, would struggle to live within the deep sea.

 The Killer Bloom-

 Although most planktonic blooms are good there are some that can cause significant harm to ecosystems and even humans.
 These are referred to as harmful algal blooms or sometimes known as ‘red tides’.
 These occur when toxin producing algae grow out of control, releasing large amounts of their toxins into the water column.
 These toxins can kill fish, make shellfish dangerous to eat and even make the surrounding air difficult to breathe.
-One of the most well know harmful algal blooms occurs of Florida’s gulf coast each summer.
+One of the most well know harmful algal blooms occurs off Florida’s gulf coast each summer.
 The algae that causes these ‘red tides’ is called Karenia brevis.
-Although there is no direct link between nutrient pollution and the harmful algae bloom that occurs every year off Florida.
-Most of these blooms that occur around the world are caused by nutrient pollution that’s associated to urban or agricultural run offs.
+Although there is no direct link between nutrient pollution and the harmful algae bloom that occurs every year off Florida, most of these blooms that occur around the world are caused by nutrient pollution that’s associated with urban or agricultural run offs.